What Is External Cephalic Version?

 - Your doctor has trouble touching and feeling your baby’s head.

-After an ECV, sometimes babies flip to the headfirst position, then flip back to breech.
+After a successful ECV, babies flip to the headfirst position, then flip back to breech.
 And sometimes breech babies flip on their own before birth, though the bigger they get, the less room there is to move.

 Doctors deliver most breech babies by C-section.
 A vaginal birth may still be possible, depending on your health, your baby's health, and their position.
 Ask your doctor about your options.